Karen Camper: Tenure

-Camper was elected on December 17, 2018, to be the Leader of the Tennessee House Democratic Caucus, the first African-American leader in the Tennessee House of Representatives.
+Camper was elected on December 17, 2018, to be the Leader of the Tennessee House Democratic Caucus, making her the first Black party leader in the Tennessee House of Representatives.
+In 2024, she defeated G. A. Hardaway to retain the position.

 On November 11, 2022, Camper announced she was running in the 2023 Memphis mayoral election.

 Personal life

-Camper is baptist.
-She is divorced and has a child named Bruce, Jr.
+Camper is a Baptist.
+She is divorced and has one child.

+Camper is an honorary member of Zeta Phi Beta.
+She was inducted into the Alpha Omega chapter on July 11, 2026 at the Grand Boule in Nashville, Tennessee.